Monster High: Conception and development

 Mattel began conceptualizing the Monster High franchise in 2007; the company filed for a trademark of the name "Monster High" in October of that year.
-Garrett Sander — then a packaging designer at Mattel — and his twin brother Darren went shopping with young girls one day, where they noticed that the young girls were into goth fashion.
+Garrett Sander—then a packaging designer at Mattel—and his twin brother Darren went shopping with young girls one day, where they noticed that the young girls were into goth fashion.
 This served as inspiration for creating a toy brand with a dark aesthetic.
 Darren was involved with the early concepts for the brand; he came up with the slogan "(Where) Freaky Just Got Fabulous!".
 He also remarked that because the characters were monsters, they had more freedom to do things that ordinary kids could not do.
 Other inspirations for the brand include children's interests in Tim Burton and Lady Gaga.

 Merchandise

 Dolls

 Fashion dolls were the first franchise product to be released, with the media and other merchandise following soon after.
 The first line, which included the original six characters, was released in 2010.
 Mattel was experimenting with a new business strategy which consisted of launching a new franchise by releasing the toy first—without a "traditional entertainment property first"—and then following up with the media and entertainment.
 The original packaging boxes were designed by Garrett Sander himself.
-According to a social media post made by Sander in 2020, the very first prototypes of the dolls during its development were made using head molds from another Mattel doll line that was never officially released, bodies from Barbie collector dolls, and with some accessories from My Scene dolls.
+According to a social media post made by Sander in 2020, the first prototypes of the dolls during its development were made using head molds from another Mattel doll line that was never officially released, bodies from Barbie collector dolls, and with some accessories from My Scene dolls.
 A good amount of the initial design remained unchanged, but the actual dolls ended up looking drastically different.

 Over 750 different dolls have been released since its 2010 launch.
 They vary in size, features, materials used, type of packaging, types of accessories they come with, country of manufacture, etc. Most of them are about 10.5 inch tall.
 Some dolls, particularly the ones which were released a long time ago or in limited quantity, are rare, collectible, and therefore expensive.
 Most Monster High dolls were marketed to children as toys to play with, but some "collector's edition" dolls, priced higher and aimed at an older audience, were also made.